What is Ultra Violet?

 As a rule of thumb, it is important to determine the life expectancy of the hard subsurface layer.
 Installing a wet pour rubber surface on a poor base surface will only lead to repair expenses.

-As the rubber safety flooring is made of porous materials, it’s important to keep the tiny spaces free from dirt.
+As the wet pour rubber safety flooring is made of porous materials, it’s important to keep the tiny spaces free from dirt.
 This is especially important to allow incoming water to run through the surface rather than clogging on the playground, compromising safety.
 Here are other procedures that ought t be followed during maintenance of wet pour rubber surfaces:

 – Keeping the surface clean